valeri-sarantchouk/module-federation/README.md

-Top level shell (host) project that assembles remote apps into a single UI using Webpack Module Federation.

-The monorepo contains all remote apps mfe-header, mfe-nav, mfe-button.
+Monorepo that contains all pieces of a Micro-Front-End (MFE) app: host app and remote (aka federated) apps.
+Each remote app can be managed independently from other remotes: it can be stored in its own source repository and developed independently from other remotes.

-All applications (host and remotes) are implemented as plain JavaScript modules in order to demonstate module federation in the simplest way possible.

-Examples of federated apps written in React, Angular and Svelte implementations, see my other repositories.
+Plain JavaScript implemtation is used to demonstrate module federation in the simplest way possible.
+For React and Angular micro-frontend implementations see my other GitHub repositories.

+Components:
+  * Host app:
+      * host

-Remote apps:
+  * Remote apps:
       * Header
       * Navigation
       * Footer
       * Button